 A sound investment idea!
-Let’s get a qualified inspector to give you a professional opinion of current condition and potential future problems.
+Let’s get a qualified inspector to give you a professional opinion of the current condition and potential future problems.
 Often, this can result in making a builder bring the home up to a code that although not currently required may become an issue in case of future annexation.
 It will either be the builder’s cost or your future cost and you are the one I represent.

 9. MARKET KNOWLEDGE

-In addition to the immediate value of the home, there are other important facets to purchasing that should be considered.
+In addition to the immediate value of the home, there are other important facets of purchasing that should be considered.
 When you work with me, disclaimers and disclosures endemic to the area/subdivision, addenda regarding homeowner’s associations, recent information regarding the surrounding community, the local schools, and utility districts, will all be presented and evaluated.

 A sound investment idea!
-Allow me to guide you through the myriad of local market conditions so you can be an informed homeowner and make the most of your home ownership experience.
+Allow me to guide you through the myriad of local market conditions so you can be an informed homeowner and make the most of your homeownership experience.

 10. DO YOU NEED TO SELL YOUR CURRENT HOME IN ORDER TO PURCHASE NEW?

 Clearly, the builder has an interest in the selling of your current home.
 You should personally select the REALTOR who will be representing you and be wary of builder recommendations, which may come with hidden incentives that do not serve consumer needs.
-Few builders know the actual performances of Realtors in resale, and make recommendations that are not based on representing your interests, but their own.
+Few builders know the actual performances of Realtors in resale and make recommendations that are not based on representing your interests, but their own.
 Choose a Realtor whose goal is your highest possible profit and not their builder allegiance.

 A sound investment idea!
 Allow me to give you an honest Home Price Evaluation.
 This gives you a good idea of the equity you will be able to reinvest.
-If at anytime you are not happy with my services, you can be released from our agreement.
+If at any time you are not happy with my services, you can be released from our agreement.

 11. HOME SERVICES TO SAVE YOU TIME AND MONEY

-There are many services you need in a new home purchase, for example, moving company estimates, utility connects and disconnect, cable or satellite hook up and estimates on homeowner’s insurance.
+There are many services you need in a new home purchase, for example, moving company estimates, utility connects and disconnect, cable or satellite hook up, and estimates on homeowner’s insurance.
 The builder expects you to handle all of these on your own.

 A sound investment idea!
 I have a complete list of service providers.
-If moving from outside the area, one of our support staff can establish necessary accounts on your behalf.
+If moving from outside the area, one of our support staff can establish necessary accounts on your behalf